The Castle History

 Spa and Treatments

-Within the hotel there is an exclusive use spa in the conservatory, with Jacuzzi and sauna, and five treatment rooms with [comfort zone] face and body treatments, La Stone and Ytsara treatments, Daniel Sandler and Jessica beauty products and a wide range of massage and complementary therapy treatments.
+Within the hotel there is an exclusive use spa in the conservatory, with cedar hot tub and sauna, and five treatment rooms with [comfort zone] face and body treatments, La Stone and Ytsara treatments, Daniel Sandler and Jessica beauty products and a wide range of massage and complementary therapy treatments.
 There is also a Relaxation Room and an Exercise Room.

 Spa Day Experiences and Spa Accommodation Packages are available throughout the year, along with Wellness Days that take a holistic approach to health, combining a detox massage, spa time, and manicure or pedicure with a nutrition consultation, and Fitness Days with your own personal trainer.

 Children enjoy an indoor play area, bicycles and baby bike seats, goody bags on arrival, a children’s menu, an outdoor play area, and acres of space to let off steam.
 There is also a baby listening service, with cots, z beds and sofa beds in suites.
-During the summer months Children’s Activity Days and Family Falconry and Nature Days are run in the parkland, and Children’s Cookery Courses run at Half Terms and (for private groups) throughout the year.
-Easter Egg Hunts, Halloween Trails and Santa at Swinton are also regular events.
+Children’s Cookery Courses run at Half Terms and (for private groups) throughout the year and during holidays Easter Egg Hunts, Halloween Trails and Santa at Swinton are also regular events.
+The Druid’s Temple and café at swinton Bivouac, Pony Trekking Centre and Family Falconry Experience at the Bird of Prey Centre are also very popular with families.

 Gardens and Events